-Because Transcendental Meditation is an investment which pays back!
+Because Transcendental Meditation is an investment that pays back!
 From the outside, a person practicing TM might look like doing nothing.
-Yet science shows that having a person sit comfortably eyes closed practicing TM twice a day is the ultimate mental workout leading to higher work efficiency.
+Yet science shows that having a person sit comfortably with eyes closed practicing TM twice a day is the ultimate mental workout leading to higher work efficiency.

 So what is it about Transcendental Meditation that makes a person so much more efficient and successful at what they do?
-One of the reasons why TM acts like a pencil sharpener on the mind is its scientifically proven power to bust unnecessary levels of stress.
+One reason why TM acts like a pencil sharpener on the mind is its scientifically proven power to bust unnecessary levels of stress.

 And this is all great when you need to save yourself from an attacking lion.

 Unfortunately, however, the same response is activated when you glance at your overflowing TO DO list at work.
-Here’s when the automatic shut down of prefrontal cortex becomes an evolutionary burden.
-In the modern jungle of fluoresent lights and office cubicles not much can be accomplished by physically wrestling someone to the ground or darting away like a Speedy Gonzales.
+Here’s when the automatic shutdown of the prefrontal cortex becomes an evolutionary burden.
+In the modern jungle of fluorescent lights and office cubicles, not much can be accomplished by physically wrestling someone to the ground or darting away like a Speedy Gonzales.